MrMidnight7331/Vinylizer/README.md

 # Config

-Custom album for JSON config (or use the add function):
+Customize album manually in JSON (or use the add function).
+Example:

 ```json
 [{"name": "Album1", "sides": ["A", "B", "C", "D"]}, {"name": "Album2", "sides": ["A", "B", "C"]}, {"name": "Album3", "sides": ["A", "B", "C", "D", "E", "F"]}]